ChannelApe/channelape-docs/api/README.md

 ## Overview

-This Endpoint is used to confirm shipment of a Purchase Order or Fulfillment Order.
+This Endpoint is used to confirm shipment of a Purchase Order or Stock Transfer Order.

 ### Use Cases